maxjiang93/IsoOctree/README.md

 # IsoOctree
-IsoOctree (Unix Port for Misha Kazhdan's original)
+Unconstrained Isosurface Extraction on Arbitrary Octrees (Unix Port for Misha Kazhdan's original Windows implementation)

 ## About the code
 This is a port for Misha Kazhdan's original [IsoOctree](http://www.cs.jhu.edu/~misha/Code/IsoOctree/) code from Windows.
 Some Windows based C++ standard functions are swapped out, and a CMake file is provided.